ajschumacher/so_tense_very_flow_wow/index.md

 even these simple neurons also have an additional constant bias, but we'll leave that out.

-The neuron's weight isn't going to be a constant; we expect it to change in order to learn based on the "true" input and output we use for training.
+The neuron's weight isn't going to be constant; we expect it to change in order to learn based on the "true" input and output we use for training.
 The weight will be a TensorFlow variable.
 We'll give that variable a starting value of 0.9

 ```python
 >>> weight = tf.Variable(0.9)